meganm38/CPSC-221-Reivew/README.md

 # <a id="data-structures"></a>Data Structures
-### <a id="array"></a> Array
-#### Definition
-- Stores data elements based on an sequential, most commonly 0 based, index.
-- Based on [tuples](http://en.wikipedia.org/wiki/Tuple) from set theory.
-- They are one of the oldest, most commonly used data structures.

-#### What you need to know
-- Optimal for indexing; bad at searching, inserting, and deleting (except at the end).
-- **Linear arrays**, or one dimensional arrays, are the most basic.
-  - Are static in size, meaning that they are declared with a fixed size.
-- **Dynamic arrays** are like one dimensional arrays, but have reserved space for additional elements.
-  - If a dynamic array is full, it copies its contents to a larger array.
-- **Multi dimensional arrays** nested arrays that allow for multiple dimensions such as an array of arrays providing a 2 dimensional spacial representation via x, y coordinates.

-#### Time Complexity
-- Indexing:         Linear array: `O(1)`,      Dynamic array: `O(1)`
-- Search:           Linear array: `O(n)`,      Dynamic array: `O(n)`
-- Optimized Search: Linear array: `O(log n)`,  Dynamic array: `O(log n)`
-- Insertion:        Linear array: n/a,         Dynamic array: `O(n)`

 ### <a id="linked-list"></a> Linked List
 #### Definition
 - Stores data with **nodes** that point to other nodes.